 So why don’t the majority of developers in Tbilisi deliver their apartments with full finishing?

 This is because developers are still mainly focusing their sales activities on domestic Georgian buyers.
 And Georgians like the flexibility of being able to design their perfect apartment to their exact particular requirements.
 In a city like Tbilisi where the locals have large networks of friends and extended families, it is not so difficult for them to find builders, plasterers, plumbers, electricians, painters and decorators, etc. – to know which of them are reliable and professional, and which are not.

 This presents a problem for the foreign buyer, however.
 How is it possible to recruit all of the necessary construction personnel and to ensure that they are going to do a good job?

 Fortunately, we at Tbilisi Property understand that foreign buyers will want to avoid these headaches, which is why we have our own Construction Division.
-Our Construction Manager spent a decade in Germany and so knows how to ensure that apartments are finished to European specifications.
+Our Construction Manager spent a decade in Spain and so knows how to ensure that apartments are finished to European specifications.